-End of life strategies among patients with advanced chronic obstructive pulmonary disease (COPD)
+End-of-life strategies among patients with advanced chronic obstructive pulmonary disease

-Conclusions — The proportion of people with advanced COPD using end of life strategies, although increasing, remains low.
-Efforts should focus on increasing access to such strategies as well as educating patients and providers of their benefits.
+Conclusions — The proportion of people with advanced COPD using end-of-life strategies, although increasing, remains low.
+Efforts should focus on increasing access to such strategies and educating patients and providers of their benefits.